A Guide to Water Pressure

 - Turn your cold kitchen tap on all the way.

-- Hold a large measuring jug under the tap for six seconds.
+- Hold a large measuring jug under the tap for exactly six seconds.

 - Multiply the amount of water you have collected by 10 to get your flow rate in litres per minute.